Master of Science in

 - Applicants must meet the admission requirements for Graduate School.

-- Applicants have completed one math course beyond college algebra with a minimum grade of "C".
+- Applicants have completed one math course beyond college algebra with a minimum grade

 - Applicants must submit recent (within the last five years) acceptable scores (as determined by the faculty) of the Graduate Record Examination (GRE) to the Graduate School.